cosandr/go-motd/README.md

 - `show` displays the list of pending updates
 - `file` path to `go-check-updates` output yaml
 - `check` refresh updates if the file hasn't been updated for this long (not implemented)

+### Disk temperatures

+- `useSys` will get disk temperatures from `/sys/block` instead of the hddtemp daemon.
+The drivetemp kernel module is required.

 ### Docker